Priceless Cities Guide to Hosting a Dinner Party

 Warm up your dinner plates in the oven or rinse them in hot water before preparing and garnishing in the kitchen.
 Serve the female who’s seated on the right side of the host first, then follow counterclockwise around the table – the host should be the last one served.
 When serving plates, always be on a guest’s left side.

 Clear the table of all dishes and glasses before you serve dessert and coffee.
 Keep it short and sweet, with nothing too heavy especially after a delicious full-course meal.
 In the worst case, they may request a second dessert service.
 Do not hesitate to offer them a second portion.

 Don’t start cleaning yet, you deserve some rest.
 Enjoy a post-dinner conversation with your guests and gracefully accept any compliments.
 Once everyone leaves, you can start clearing the table and washing the dishes.
 Here’s to a successful dinner.
 Also make sure all your guests who came by car are able to drive.
 Feel free to keep them for the night, call them a taxi or ride service like Operation Red Nose.
 Keep the numbers very far away, it will be less embarrassing for your guests.
 And now, this is the perfect way to make a priceless dinner.

 And here you are ready for your evening.
 Thank you to Mastercard and National Bank of Canada for their collaboration on this article.
-Find a complete dinner by chef Grégory Faye in our Holiday 2018 Magazine!
+Find a complete dinner by chef Grégory Faye on this link!

 Images: Mastercard / National Bank of Canada